aws/aws-codeguru-cli/README.md

-# CodeGuru CLI Wrapper
+# CodeGuru Reviewer CLI Wrapper
-Simple CLI wrapper for CodeGuru reviewer.
-Prototype for use with HappyTrails.
+Simple CLI wrapper for CodeGuru reviewer that provides a one-line command to scan a local clone of a repository and receive results.

-For up-to-date information see [the wiki](https://w.amazon.com/bin/view/AWS/CodeGuru/Reviewer/Brazil/).

 ### Before you start